 The roads close to Mecca are confusing.
-A complete chaos of highways, tenements, businesses.
+A chaos of highways, tenements, businesses.
 We try to drive to a hotel parking lot but get off the highway too early.
 We’re stuck behind traffic in a narrow alleyway for fifteen minutes.
 Mecca’s enormous quantity of foot traffic makes navigation difficult.
 Pilgrims from every corner of the world clog the streets – both men and women dressed in the same white ihram clothes.
 This is the only place for thousands of miles where gender differences are erased: all are equal before God.

 The tension increases as we struggle to get back onto the highway.